creme332/centos-scripts/vpn-lab/README.md

    ```bash
    vpn-verify
    ```
+   Look for these signs that the VPN is working:

+   - `✓ VPN interface (tun0) is UP` with VPN IP `10.8.0.x`
+   - `✓ Traffic to 8.8.8.8 will use VPN interface`
+   - `✓ SUCCESS: First hop is VPN gateway (10.8.0.x subnet)`
+   - `✓ Can reach 8.8.8.8` and `✓ Can reach 1.1.1.1`
+   - Final status: `VPN Status: WORKING CORRECTLY`

 > [!NOTE]
 > The server should start OpenVPN service **automatically** on reboot.
 If you need to manually restart it, use `systemctl restart openvpn-server@server.service`.